bramley/phplist-plugin-common/README.md

 ## Version history ##

     version         Description
-    3.28.2+20230730 Remove cache packages because they require php 8+ 3.28.1+20230725 Allow search term to be regular expression 3.28.0+20230620 Update the BitArray package, and internal changes
+    3.29.0+20230813 Add baseUrl functions for public and admin pages 3.28.2+20230730 Remove cache packages because they require php 8+ 3.28.1+20230725 Allow search term to be regular expression 3.28.0+20230620 Update the BitArray package, and internal changes